Red Teaming Claude for Crypto Recovery

 The chat worked because the model followed a sequence of reasonable-sounding questions into attacker-shaped territory without needing explicit criminal intent.

-That is not a reason to panic.
-It is a reason to get sharper.
+That is a reason to get sharper.

-If you want to build something useful in crypto recovery, the serious version is simple:
+If you want to build something useful in crypto recovery, the serious version is simple: study the workflow, understand the psychology, trace the money, preserve the evidence, stay inside the law, start smaller than your ego wants.

+You learn the attack path in order to build the recovery path.
 That is the work.
 That is the opportunity.
 And if enough people keep getting drained while nobody explains the trail cleanly, that is also the audience.